0-mostafa-rezaee-0/ML_API_with_FastAPI_and_Docker/README.md

+# Iris Classification API

+A machine learning API for Iris flower classification using FastAPI and Docker.

+## Project Structure

 # p1-ml-engineering-api-fastapi-docker
  Project 1 | ML Engineering best practices  | ML model deployment as a FastAPI service, containerized with Docker for scalability and reproducibility.